Basra97/2420-Assignment-3/README.md

 ```
 >[!NOTE]
 Make sure to use `ls` command to verify if the repository is cloned.
+Look for `2420-as2-start/`.

 4. Moving generate_index file to `/var/lib/webgen/bin` directory.